SirTobiSwobi/classifier-trainer/README.md

 - 0.1.3: implement delete operation in AVL trees
 - 0.1.4: implementing GET /documents to get all documents.
 - 0.2.0: finished implementing all /documents/$x and /documents operations. /categories/$x under development.
+- 0.3.0: Found missing feature to download document from online source.
+Breaking API compability to add URL.
+Therefore new version for categories/$x